Phyllis Hyman: Later career

 Hyman sang with Pharoah Sanders and the Fatback Band while working on her first solo album, Phyllis Hyman, released in 1977 on the Buddah Records label.
 When Arista Records bought Buddha, she was transferred to that label.
 Her first album for Arista, Somewhere in My Lifetime, was released in 1978; the title track was produced by then-labelmate Barry Manilow.
 Her follow-up album, You Know How to Love Me, made the R&B Top 20 and also performed well on the club–dance charts.
+Around that time, she lent her background vocals to the debut album by The Beck Family, Dancin' on the Ceiling.
+The group had a hit with "Can't Shake the Feeling".

 In the late 1970s, Hyman married her manager Larry Alexander (the brother of Jamaican pianist and melodica player Monty Alexander), but both the personal and professional associations ended in divorce.
 Around this time, Hyman began using cocaine, for which she developed a lifelong dependency.
-Hyman's first solo R&B Top Ten hit came in 1981 with "Can't We Fall in Love Again?", a duet with Michael Henderson.
+Hyman's first solo R&B Top-Ten hit came in 1981 with "Can't We Fall in Love Again?", a duet with Michael Henderson.
 The song was recorded while she was performing in the Broadway musical Sophisticated Ladies, a tribute to Duke Ellington.
 She performed in the role for almost two years, receiving a Tony Award nomination for Best Supporting Actress in a Musical and winning a Theatre World Award for Best Newcomer.
 Problems between Hyman and her label, Arista, caused a pause in her recording career.
 She used the time to appear on movie soundtracks, television commercials and guest vocals, working with Chuck Mangione, The Whispers and The Four Tops.
 Hyman provided vocals for three tracks on jazz pianist McCoy Tyner's Looking Out (1982).
 She toured often and did a college lecture tour.